DON: Russia's Black Sea flagship Moskva sunk – the anatomy of a missile strike

 On the other hand, the strike does nothing to relieve the effective blockade of Ukraine by Russian naval forces.
 As Turkey has closed the Bosphorus straits to military traffic Moskva cannot be replaced, but it was only one Russian naval asset among many already in the Black Sea.

-Russia still has a handful of helicopter-capable frigates on hand (helicopters are the most useful tool for boarding recalcitrant merchant ships to compel compliance without bloodshed) but will regret the loss of Moskva’s pair of helicopters and additional presence.
-So, the blockade of Ukraine will persist, at a greater distance from Odesa, but nevertheless will be effective.
+Russia still has a handful of helicopter-capable frigates on hand (helicopters are the most useful tool for boarding recalcitrant merchant ships to compel their compliance without bloodshed) but will regret the loss of Moskva’s pair of helicopters and additional presence.
+So the blockade of Ukraine will persist, at a greater distance from Odesa, but nevertheless will be effective.

 In the arena of surface warfare and sea surface control Moskva was an imposing asset with long arms and heavy fists, but without any real surface threat to counter.
 Calls from Kyiv to deploy Nato warships into the Black Sea have consistently been ignored, partly from a reluctance to risk direct confrontation with Russia, partly because of the tight restrictions imposed by the Montreux Convention on entry to the Black Sea and partly because of Moskva’s potent ship-killing potential.